xjrga/xjrga.github.io/main_source/snack/usecases/pin_diet.rst

    This is how we pin a diet.

 All constraints are converted to food quantity constraints when we pin the mix.
+Pinning fixes the food quantities so they do not change.